michaelmangan/michaelmangan.github.io/README.md

 ## Michael Mangan's Webpage

-I am a lecturer in the [Dept. of Computer Science](https://www.sheffield.ac.uk/dcs) at the University of Sheffield, UK.
-My research largely focusses on learning how insights use their visual sensing to solve problems that we face in engineering  such as navigation, and object detection, identification, and tracking.
-A list of projects and members of my group can be found at our organisation page ->
+I am a lecturer in the [Dept. of Computer Science](https://www.sheffield.ac.uk/dcs) at the [University of Sheffield](https://www.sheffield.ac.uk/), UK, and also a member of [Sheffield Robotics](https://www.sheffieldrobotics.ac.uk/).
+My current research projects are focussed on revealing how insights use vision to solve problems that we face in engineering such as navigation, and object detection, identification, and tracking.
+Revealing how insects achieve these feats is of scientific  interest in itself but also has application areas in areas from robot navigation, to smart agriculture.
+Our [organisation page](https://github.com/ManganLab/manganlab.github.io) has a list of my research projects and group members.

 Bio: